JamesR-J/basic-pygame-fluid-sim/README.md

 * Delete - stops the consecutive wall chain so you can start a new one
 * ESC - Exits the game

-Currently no interaction with user placed walls
+Now interactions with user placed walls although not perfect yet

 Adjusting the parameters.py file adjusts particle size, speed, etc